 And he has the research to prove it.
 Both Van Cleef and Judd vehemently warn about the negative effects of fluoride and flat-out and confidently show their readers that fluoride does not prevent tooth decay but instead promotes tooth decay.
 Even the EPA is now issuing warnings about fluoride!

-That really got me thinking about what I had been brushing my teeth with for the past thirty years.
+So, that really got me thinking about what I had been brushing my teeth with for the past thirty years.
 I religiously brushed with a fluoridated toothpaste and even occasionally rinsed with a fluoridated mouthwash, yet I did accumulate cavities over the years and my breath usually felt stale within an hour of brushing.

 With this in mind, it’s worth considering what you and your children are placing in your mouth on a daily basis.